September 15, 2021

 Initial Diagnosis of Head or Neck Cancer

 Depending on the type of head or neck cancer, there are specific questions that might apply to you.
-It helps to learn as much as possible about your particular cancer, including where it's located, the size, and how advanced it is.
-Learning this information can help you narrow down the type of treatment options and help you prepare for your future.
+Head and neck cancers are often categorized by where the cancer develops.
+The most common include oral cavity cancer, laryngeal cancer, and hypopharyngeal cancer.
+Other types of head and neck cancers inlude cancer of the salivary glands, nasopharynx, oropharynx, paranasal sinuses, and nasal cavities.
+It helps to learn as much as possible about your particular cancer, including where it's located, its size, and how advanced it is.
+This information can help you narrow down the type of treatment options and help you prepare for your future.

 Questions to ask after getting a diagnosis: